Yomguithereal/colifrapy/docs/quickstart.rst

     python [name-of-project].py test

-It should launch it and output a header and some strings in the console to tell you everything is going to be OK.
+It should launch it and output a header and some strings in the console telling you everything is going to be OK.

 Command Line Hub